Reheating and Leptogenesis after Vector inflation: Introduction

 It is interesting to note that higher-spin bosonic fields have been overlooked since they naturally generate {\it a priori} inhomogeneities due to their spatial dependence.
 Whereas a first attempt at a vector inflaton was proposed in \cite{Ford:1989me}, the authors of \cite{Golovnev:2008cf} showed that the presence of three orthogonal vector fields ensures {\it at the same time} a slow-roll regime equivalent to a scalar inflaton while generating a homogeneous Universe.
 The price to pay is easy to guess: the need for a conformal coupling to the Ricci scalar to cancel the vectorial nature of the field, while the presence of 3 orthogonal fields ensures that no specific direction in the expansion is privileged.
 It becomes then interesting to look into the details of reheating in this framework.

 Indeed, the presence of non-minimal coupling, {\it necessary} for the inflaton to slow-roll, ensure by default a portal between the inflaton and the standard model bath.
 Even if weak, it can complete the reheating process as it was shown for the case of a scalar inflaton in \cite{Clery:2022wib}.
-On the other hand, it is also natural to imagine the presence of couplings between the vector inflatons $A_i$ and particles charged under it.
-If one aspires to embed our construction into a Grand Unified framework, the coupling to spin-1 fields, $g_X$, should be of the order of $g_{GUT}\simeq 0.5$.
-This renders the model much more constrained than in the case of a scalar inflaton, where the reheating is usually considered through an unconstrained Yukawa-type coupling.
+On the other hand, it is also natural to imagine the presence of couplings between the vector inflatons $A_i$ and particles charged under it, especially when embedding this model into a Grand Unified (GUT) framework.
+This renders the model much more natural than in the case of a scalar inflaton, where the reheating is usually considered through an unconstrained Yukawa-type coupling.
 Other decay processes are also present in the case of a vector inflaton and absent in the scalar case.
-These are the Chern-Simons couplings generated by the decoupling of anomalies \cite{Anastasopoulos:2006cz, Anastasopoulos:2007qm, Anastasopoulos:2008jt, Anastasopoulos:2022ywj}.
+First, even if SM fermions are not directly coupled to the vector inflaton fields, inevitable kinetic mixing induces a decay of the vector fields towards SM fermions.
+In addition, Chern-Simons couplings are generated by the decoupling of anomalies \cite{Anastasopoulos:2006cz, Anastasopoulos:2007qm, Anastasopoulos:2008jt, Anastasopoulos:2022ywj}.
 Indeed, if a gauge structure is hidden under the presence of a vector inflaton field, it is natural to suppose the existence of heavy fermions.
 If their mass lies above the inflationary scale, at the GUT scale, for instance, their decoupling will generate effective three-vectorial vertices through triangle anomalies which could generate decay or new scattering processes inducing an effective reheating.
 Finally, an even more suggestive setup, especially in an SO(10) framework, would be the presence of a direct coupling between the inflaton fields $A_i$ and the right-handed neutrinos $N_R$.
-In this case, the reheating becomes very efficient, and the decay process can even generate a sufficient lepton asymmetry to ensure successful baryogenesis.
+In this case, the decay process can even generate a sufficient lepton asymmetry to ensure successful baryogenesis.